Jayesh-JainX/Jayesh-JainX/README.md

 - 👋 Hi, I’m [Jayesh-JainX](https://github.com/Jayesh-JainX), a passionate learner and enthusiast.
 - 🌱 I’m currently pursuing my education at Bharati Vidyapeeth Deemed University in Pune, where I'm studying Computer Engineering.
-- 🔍 I'm always eager to explore new topics and expand my knowledge in [mention your areas of interest or subjects you're passionate about].
+- 🔍 I'm always eager to explore new topics and expand my knowledge in Computers.
 - 📫 You can reach out to me on [Telegram](https://t.me/jayeshjayesh) if you'd like to connect, discuss ideas, or just have a friendly chat.

 [![Check out my Holopin board](https://holopin.me/jayeshjain021)](https://holopin.io/@jayeshjain021)